nasrinrezaei/Algorithm/README.md

    ```

    Exponential order growth is extremely rapid and is commonly seen in exhaustive search methods (brute force, backtracking, etc.).
 For large-scale problems, exponential order is unacceptable, often requiring dynamic programming or greedy algorithms as solutions.

+   5. Logarithmic order O(logn)

+      In contrast to exponential order, logarithmic order reflects situations where "the size is halved each round."
+Given an input data size n, since the size is halved each round, the number of iterations is logn, the inverse function of n^2.

+         ```ruby
+            def logarithmic(n: int) -> int:
+          """Logarithmic complexity (loop implementation)"""
+          count = 0
+          while n > 1:
+              n = n / 2
+              count += 1
+          return count
+    ```
+Like exponential order, logarithmic order also frequently appears in recursive functions.
+The code below forms a recursive tree of height logn

+         ```ruby
+                 def log_recur(n: int) -> int:
+                """Logarithmic complexity (recursive implementation)"""
+                if n <= 1:
+                    return 0
+                return log_recur(n / 2) + 1
+    ```

+    Logarithmic order is typical in algorithms based on the divide-and-conquer strategy, embodying the "split into many" and "simplify complex problems" approach.
+It's slow-growing and is the most ideal time complexity after constant order.

+6. Linear-logarithmic order O(n logn)
+   Linear-logarithmic order often appears in nested loops, with the complexities of the two loops being O(logn) and O(n) respectively.
+The related code is as follows:

+        ```ruby
+             def linear_log_recur(n: int) -> int:
+                """Linear logarithmic complexity"""
+                if n <= 1:
+                    return 1
+                count: int = linear_log_recur(n // 2) + linear_log_recur(n // 2)
+                for _ in range(n):
+                    count += 1
+                return count
+    ```

+    Mainstream sorting algorithms typically have a time complexity of O(n logn), such as quicksort, mergesort, and heapsort.

+7. Factorial order O(n!)
+   Factorial order corresponds to the mathematical problem of "full permutation.

+        ```ruby
+             def factorial_recur(n: int) -> int:
+          """Factorial complexity (recursive implementation)"""
+          if n == 0:
+              return 1
+          count = 0
+          # From 1 split into n
+          for _ in range(n):
+              count += factorial_recur(n - 1)
+          return count
+    ```

+    Note that factorial order grows even faster than exponential order; it's unacceptable for larger n values.

+## Space complexity

+Space complexity is used to measure the growth trend of the memory space occupied by an algorithm as the amount of data increases.
+This concept is very similar to time complexity, except that "running time" is replaced with "occupied memory space".

+# Space related to algorithms

+The memory space used by an algorithm during its execution mainly includes the following types.

+.
+Input space: Used to store the input data of the algorithm.
+.
+Temporary space: Used to store variables, objects, function contexts, and other data during the algorithm's execution.
+.
+Output space: Used to store the output data of the algorithm.

+Generally, the scope of space complexity statistics includes both "Temporary Space" and "Output Space".